Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/README.md

     - Fix SF selection and ADR for ACK and MAN mode

   - 05.03.2020
-    - Fix SF selection and ADR for NACK mode
+    - Fix SF selection and ADR for NACK and LCR mode
     - Add OTAA support

   - 04.03.2020